Personal (novel)

 Personal is the nineteenth book in the Jack Reacher series written by Lee Child, published in 2014.
-The plot of the book revolves around Reacher's pursuit of a sniper who has attempted to assassinate the President of France.
+The plot of the book revolves around Jack Reacher's pursuit of a sniper who has attempted to assassinate the President of France.
 This book is written in the first person.

 Plot

-Someone has taken a shot at the French President in Paris and has sent ripples of concern through the global community.
-The weapon used, an American-made bullet, points to a potential link to the United States.
-Suspicion falls on John Kott, a once-renowned American marksman who has fallen from grace, and who, after a fifteen-year prison stint, has vanished without a trace.

-Kott, a criminal mastermind, finds his reign of terror potentially thwarted by the one man who has bested him before: Jack Reacher, a retired Military Police investigator.
-Reacher, partnered with the composed rookie analyst Casey Nice, who relies on Zoloft to manage her nerves, outrun like a revenge with danger.
-Their path is riddled with brutal mobsters, Serbian enforcers, near-fatal encounters, close calls, and double-crosses all while operating without any support if caught.
-However, the haunting memory of Dominique Kohl, a young subordinate he failed to protect, fuels Reacher's determination, pushing him to ensure that no one else falls victim to Kott's brutality.
+The French president survives an assassination attempt in Paris, and the weapon used, an American-made bullet, points to a potential link to the United States.
+Suspicion falls on John Kott, a disgraced American marksman who, after a fifteen-year prison sentence, has vanished without a trace.
+Kott, a criminal mastermind, finds his reign of terror potentially thwarted by the one man who has bested him before: Jack Reacher, a former army investigator.
+Reacher, partnered with the composed rookie analyst Casey Nice, race to track down Kott, their path riddled with brutal mobsters, close calls and double crosses all while operating without any official support.
+However, the haunting memory of Dominique Kohl, a young subordinate he failed to protect from Kott, fuels Reacher's determination.

-A powerful general, Tom O'Day, sends Reacher undercover to Paris to discover who is behind the assassination attempt, and to save the upcoming G8 meeting which is going to be held in London.
-Reacher finds out that a dangerous gang using snipers – among whom there is Kott, arguably – has actually got a base in London, specifically centered in Chigwell, is the bedrock of a burgeoning threat to global security.
-Charlie White, the seasoned leader of the "Romford Boys," orchestrates criminal enterprises across east London while forging alliances with dangerous Serbian gangs in the west.
+A powerful general, Tom O'Day, sends Reacher undercover to Paris to unravel the assassination plot ahead of an upcoming G8 meeting in London.
+Reacher finds out that a dangerous gang using snipers–among whom there is Kott, arguably–have set up a base in London, specifically centered in Chigwell.
+Charlie White, the seasoned leader of the "Romford Boys," orchestrates criminal enterprises across East London while forging alliances with dangerous Serbian gangs in the city's west.
 This web of criminal activity, far from being confined to the city, now extends its reach with a bold ambition to destabilize the G8, highlighting the dangerous capacity of local criminal networks to influence international affairs.